-Artifacts in this room represent pastimes enjoyed by boys – stamp collecting, Scouting, checkers, collecting flora and fauna, as well as military memorabilia and souvenirs.
-The muskrat fur and hide gauntlet gloves would have been a treasured clothing item for harsher winter months and for sledding.
+Artifacts in this room represent pastimes historically geared towards boys – stamp collecting, Scouting, checkers, collecting flora and fauna, as well as military memorabilia and souvenirs.

 The Roedde sons were keen sailors and a photo on the north wall shows Gus Jr. (fourth from the left) with friends.
 The Maritime Museum Collection includes a Roedde Class sailboat.